InfiniBrains/Awesome-GameDev-Resources/courses/artificialintelligence/assignments/README.md

 For the interactive assignments, use this [repo](https://github.com/InfiniBrains/mobagen) and the assignments are located in the `examples` folder.

 For the algorithmic assignments, use this [repo](https://github.com/InfiniBrains/Awesome-GameDev-Resources) and the assignments are located in the `courses/artificialintelligence/assignments` folder.

-For the algorithmic assignments, I created some automated tests to help you debug your code and ensure 100% of correctness.
+I created some automated tests to help you debug your code and ensure 100% of correctness.
 To run them, follow the steps (only available though `CLion` or terminal, not `Visual Studio`):

-1. Go to the executable drop down selection (top right, near the green `run` or `debug` button) and select the assignment you want to run.
+1. Go to the executable drop down selection (top right, near the green `run` :material-play: or `debug` :material-bug: button) and select the assignment you want to run.
 It will be something like `ai-XXX` where `XXX` is the name of the assignment;
 2. If you want to test your assignment against the automated inputs/outputs, select the `ai-XXX-test` build target.
-Here you should use the `build` button, not the `run` or `debug` button.
-It will run the tests and show the results in the `Console` tab;
+Here you should use the `build` :fontawesome-solid-hammer: button, not the `run` :material-play: or `debug` :material-bug: button.
+It will run the tests and show the results in the `Console` :material-console: tab;